 Though the appearance didn't do much to advance their career, ultimately, McCall said, it was "an honor" to be a part of it.
 "We were there when the world changed," she said.

-7. One of the Monkees was on that night, too.
+7. One of the Monkees was on the show that night, too.

 Davy Jones was also on The Ed Sullivan Show that night, but not as part of The Monkees.
 Jones was performing with the cast of Broadway's Oliver!
 Jones played the Artful Dodger, first in London then in New York, and ended up being nominated for a Tony for the role.

 8. No, the crime rate did not drop the night The Beatles played.

 You've surely heard that old legend that the crime rate in the U.S. dropped dramatically during The Beatles's appearance on the show.
 Apparently the whole nation was so transfixed by the lads from Liverpool that everyone preferred to tune in instead of running around committing felonies and such.
 It's a nice story, but according to Snopes, it's not true.